mattgithub1919/ImageGrouping/README.md

 * However, there's no need to delete program-created folders if the program is run more than once.
 2. Download all python program files into a different folder.
 3. Run Main.py and paste above image folder path when requested.
 Leave the program running.
+* Python libraries mentioned below should be installed before running this program.
 4. Categoried images will be sorted, renamed and exported to relevant folders under the image folder

 ## Resources, libraries used